NanoscopyAI/tutorial_mcs_detect/README.md

 ```bash
 export OUTPATH="/scratch/$USER/OUTPUT"
 ```
-Set your group ID and email
+Set your group ID and email.
+Replace `def-abcdef` with an account ID, which is either `def-yourpiname` or `rrg-yourpiname`.
+Check ccdb.computecanada.ca, or the output of `groups`.
 ```bash
 export GROUP="def-abcdef"
 export EMAIL="your@university.ca"